AliErre/thesis/README.md

 ## Description

 The `wfda` package provides tools for the reconstruction of partially observed curves.
-The reconstruction methods are implemented in C++ for efficiency, with wrapper functions provided for easy usage in R.
+The reconstruction methods are implemented in C++ for efficiency, with a wrapper function provided for easy usage in R.

-The package includes a `ReconstructionBase` class, from which three other classes are derived: `Kraus`, `KLAl`, `KLNoAl`, and `Extrapolation`.
-The user selects the derived class by providing a string identifier.
-The possible values for this identifier are:
+The package includes a `ReconstructionBase` class, from which three other classes are derived: `Kraus`, `KLAl/KLNoAl`, and `Extrapolation`.
+Each class specializes a `reconstructCurve` method.
+The user selects the derived class by providing a string identifier to a factory function, together with a matrix containing the observed curves.
+The possible values for the string identifier are:

 - "Kraus": if `alpha` is `NULL` then it is set through gcv using the complete curves observations.
 - "KLAl": if `K` is `NULL` then it is set through gcv using the complete curves observations.
 - "KLNoAl": if `K` is `NULL` then it is set through gcv using the complete curves observations.
 - "Extrapolation"

-The vector t_points must be provided to every method except "Kraus".
+The vector t_points must be provided non `NULL` to every method except "Kraus" which does not require it.
+Since variadic templating is not possible within `Rcpp` the `reconstructCurve` method has the same number of arguments for every method; moreover the only way to have default values for arguments is to create an R wrapper function.
+The latter is located in the R directory and wraps `reconstructCurve` so that the calls look more intuitive and every method call only needs to make explicit only the arguments it requires.